AdobeDocs/genstudio.en/help/user-guide/content/customize-template.md

 _Sections_ inform GenStudio for Performance Marketers that the fields in this section require a high degree of coherence.
 Establishing this relationship helps the AI to generate content that matches the creative elements in the section.

 Use a prefix of your choice in the field name to indicate that a field is part of a section or group.
 For example, you may want to spotlight content that appears in a highlighted area:

 - `spotlight_headline`
 - `spotlight_body`

-Each section can have only one of each field type.
-In the above example, the `spotlight` prefix can only have one `spotlight_headline` field.
+Each section can use only one of each field type.
+In the above example, the `spotlight` section can only use one `spotlight_headline` field.

 A template can include up to three sections: